Overview of Algeria's Dairy Industry

-Situated in North Africa, Algeria is experiencing a transformation in its dairy industry.
-Supported by strategic initiatives and substantial foreign investments, the country is witnessing steady growth in both production and processing, which positions Algeria as an emerging player in the global dairy market.
+Situated in North Africa, Algeria is witnessing a transformation in its dairy sector.
+With strategic initiatives and substantial foreign investments, Algeria is poised for steady growth in both dairy production and processing, marking its emergence as a significant player in the global dairy market.

 Dairy Cattle and Milk Production

-Algeria is home to approximately 1.8 million dairy cattle, underscoring its substantial livestock resources.
-The country's annual milk production is about 3.5 billion liters, indicating robust growth in its dairy production capabilities.
+Algeria is home to approximately 1.8 million dairy cattle, which showcases its substantial livestock resources.
+The country's annual milk production stands at about 3.5 billion liters, indicating robust growth in its dairy production capabilities.

 Milk Processing and Product Output

 The country processes around 2.1 billion liters of milk annually.
-Among the key dairy products, Algeria produces:
+Among the key dairy products, Algeria produces 55,000 tons of cheese and 30,000 tons of milk powder and whey each year.

 Key Enterprises in the Dairy Market

-Several enterprises are steering the growth of Algeria's dairy industry:
+Several enterprises are driving the growth of Algeria's dairy industry:

 - Giplait: A major public sector company involved in milk processing and dairy manufacturing.